sluu99/csprog/03-decision-making-cont.md

 1. The `case` keyword: as you can see in the example, `case` dictates the different values we're interested in.
 2. The `break` keyword: this is usually something that beginners forget when using `switch` statements.
 The `break` keyword stops any further evaluations once a value matches.
 3. The `default` keyword: as you can guess, `default` will be used when none of the specific values match.
-Notice that `default` does *not* have the `break` keyword and it's always at the end of the cases.
+Notice that `default` is always at the end of the cases.

 ## 3.6 Boolean operators